stolsma/mediastore/README.md

 # MediaStore

-*Apiary MediaStore service to store media objects like movies and pictures*
+*Apiary MediaStore service to store media objects like video and photos*

 # What is MediaStore?

-MediaStore is an open-source project that uses [node.js](http://nodejs.org) and Open Source Packages to store media objects like movies and pictures and has a defined REST interface for interaction.
+MediaStore is an open-source project that uses [node.js](http://nodejs.org) and Open Source Packages to store media objects like video and photos and has a defined REST interface for interaction.

 # How does it work?